Sarah Elaine Eaton, University of Calgary, Canada

 Jamie Carmichael, Carleton University, Canada

-Helen Pethrick, Carleton University, Canada
+Helen Pethrick, University of Calgary, Canada

 In this special issue, we invite articles that extend the conversation started in Fake Degrees and Fraudulent Credentials in Higher Education (Eaton, Carmichael & Pethrick, eds.).